-When you select the Standard CMOS Setup screen you will see System Time and System Date parameters as well as drive parameters.
+When you select the Standard CMOS Setup screen you will see system Time and system Date parameters, as well as drive parameters.

-■ Date - This field lets you set your NEC Versa's calendar month, day and year.
+■ Date - Set your NEC Versa's calendar month, day and year.
 The calendar clock is year 2000-compliant.
 These settings remain in memory even after you turn off system power.